alces-software/flight-terminal-services-client/GETTING_STARTED.md

 ## Initial setup

-First you need to copy and adapt the environment variables file suitably for your local environment:
+First you need to copy and adapt the server and client environment variables files suitably for your local environment:

+For the server:

 ```bash
 cp server/config/foreman/{dev.env,local.dev.env}